amgc3/nc-games-api/README.md

 Each review should have:

-- `review_id` which is the primary key
+- `review_id` which is the primary key // add in primary key
 - `title`
 - `review_body`
 - `designer`
 - `review_img_url` defaults to `https://images.pexels.com/photos/163064/play-stone-network-networked-interactive-163064.jpeg`
 - `votes` defaults to 0
-- `category` field which references the slug in the categories table
+- `category` field which references the slug in the categories table // has to be created after categories
-- `owner` field that references a user's primary key (username)
+- `owner` field that references a user's primary key (username) // has to be created after users
-- `created_at` defaults to the current timestamp
+- `created_at` defaults to the current timestamp // Date.now();

 Each comment should have:

 - `comment_id` which is the primary key
-- `author` field that references a user's primary key (username)
+- `author` field that references a user's primary key (username) // has to b created after users
-- `review_id` field that references an review's primary key
+- `review_id` field that references an review's primary key // has to be created after reviews
 - `votes` defaults to 0
 - `created_at` defaults to the current timestamp
 - `body`